roobert/roobert.github.io/_posts/2017-09-11-Monitoring-SSL-Certificate-Expiry.md

 ## Problem

-In our GCP projects we have lots of SSL certificates, some of them are legacy certificates that are manually renewed and then updated, and some are managed by letsencrypt.
+Our GCP projects we have lots of SSL certificates, some of them are legacy certificates that are manually renewed and then updated, and some are managed by letsencrypt.
 All of them need to be monitored so we can be certain that none have accidentally expired without being noticed.

 ## Certificate Renewal